apioo/psx-dependency/README.md

 ## About

-A simple and fast PSR-11 compatible DI container.
-Besides the DI container it provides a class which can resolve objects containing `@Inject` annotations using the doctrine annotation reader.
+A simple and fast PSR-11 compatible DI container with features to autowire, tag and inject services.
+Instead of YAML or config files services are simply defined at a class by adding i.e. a `getMyService` method.

 ## Usage